 The youngest of four sisters, she hasn't been blessed with her sisters' looks or charisma...luckily, however, she got all of the talent at monster battles and deadpan snark.
 Originally rather temperamental, with a crush on Ash that she covered with strong Tsundere

 tendencies; after acquiring Togepi - an infant Pokémon requiring a great deal of care - she calmed down considerably.
-Still has a strong fanbase that's rather bitter about her replacement by May, Dawn, and Iris.
+At the end of Johto, she became her city's Gym Leader.

 Tropes involving her and her Pokémon include:

 - A Mini-Arc In The Limelight: Not Pokémon Chronicles but rather the first 8 episodes of The Whirl Islands Mini-Arcnote Possibly compensation for her having a bus reservation for sometime in the following year.